VietnamHanoiHow to Spend One Week in Hanoi: Must-see Places and the Best...

 Temple of Literature

 Temple of Literature is the first university of Vietnam, established in 1070.
 Now, it serves as a famous attraction to not only foreign but also domestic visitors, especially students.
-The Temple features unique architecture and remains as one of Hanoi’s most important landmarks.
+The Temple features unique architecture and remains one of Hanoi’s most important landmarks.

 How to Spend One Week in Hanoi 8